 - Babywearing is beautiful and fashionable

 Besides being practical, wearing your baby, your most precious jewel, is beautiful.
 They are less bulky, and more fashionable than most carriers.
 Woven wraps, ring slings and baby carriers are increasingly seen as a fashionable accessory or even a necessary staple in a new parent’s wardrobe.
-Arguably, even more beautiful than the wraps themselves, are the relationships that are nurtured thanks to babywearing.
+Arguably, even more beautiful than the carriers themselves, are the relationships that are nurtured thanks to babywearing.

 The Benefits of Babywearing

 The benefits of babywearing reach far beyond what is discussed here.
-In recent years, the babywearing trend has been gaining momentum, as parents are seeing the benefits of babywearing.
+In recent years, the babywearing trend has been gaining momentum, as parents are increasingly seeing the benefits of babywearing.
 Artipoppe attracts those who like to combine comfort with aesthetics.